spectrio/playbook/first-days.md

 ## HR Stuffs

-Lynn (our VP of Human Resources) will work with you to get your onboarding paperwork done.
+Lynn (our VP of Human Resources) will work with you to get your on-boarding paperwork done.
 She will also explain benefits, pay schedule, PTO, Sick Time, Disability (long and short term), etc. Don't be afraid to ask her questions.
 She is super helpful!